-In instances where an existing concrete floor is showing signs of wear, a self-levelling resin is a cost-effective alternative.
+In instances where an existing concrete floor is showing signs of wear, a self-levelling resin is a cost-effective alternative to replacing a floor.
 Concrete can become worn, uneven, chopped and scratched during its lifetime.
 This can create a surface which can potentially be hazardous to work with.
 The self-levelling epoxy creates a layer which smooths out the appearance of the floor, giving it a fresh look.

 Self-levelling or self-smoothing resin floors will not cover all of the existing imperfections a floor may have.
 Where there are large holes in a floor, a flow applied resin system would immediately fill the hole, which is not cost-effective.
 Holes which are around 4mm deep, for example, would require a lot of self-levelling resin to fill.
 Situations like this would make the flooring less cost-effective because of the amount of self-levelling resin which would be needed.